-Eating well doesn’t mean you have to give up desserts especially when you have recipes like this tasty chocolate avocado pudding!
+Eating well doesn’t mean you have to give up desserts, especially when you have recipes like this tasty and healthy chocolate avocado pudding!

-For more healthy desserts, be sure to try my Chickpea Brownies and Chocolate Baked Donuts.
+For more healthy chocolate desserts, be sure to try my Cottage Cheese Chocolate Pudding, Chickpea Protein Brownies and Healthy Baked Donuts.

-- Easy: Just place the ingredients into a food processor and combine.
+- Easy recipe: Just place the ingredients into a food processor and combine to get a nice creamy texture.
 It’s that easy!

-- Healthy: Made with all natural ingredients and rich in vitamins and minerals.
-One serving contains a whopping 11 grams of fibre, so it’s a filling and satisfying dessert option.
+- Healthy: Made with all wholesome ingredients and rich in healthy fats, vitamins and minerals.
+Additionally, one serving of this delicious dessert contains a whopping 11 grams of fibre, so it’s a filling and satisfying option.

-- Simple ingredients: You only need five basic ingredients to make this decadent chocolate pudding.
+- Simple ingredients: You only need a handful of ingredients to make this decadent vegan pudding.

-- Kid-friendly: This is such a great way to sneak some extra goodness into your kids’ diet.
-They will never guess this pudding is made with avocados — it will be our little secret!
+- Kid-friendly: This vegan chocolate pudding is such a great way to incorporate some extra goodness into your kids’ diet.
+They will never guess this healthy dessert is made with avocados…it will be our little secret!

 Ingredient Notes

 - Avocados: Avocados are super nutritious and loaded with potassium, healthy fats and fibre.
-For this pudding, use ripe avocados that are not overly firm for best results.
+For this pudding, use overripe avocados that are not overly firm for best results.

 - Unsweetened almond milk: You can also use regular milk if you don’t required a plant-based option, or use any other plant-based milk alternative like soy, rice or coconut.